wp-plugins/catablog/readme.txt

 == Changelog ==

+= 1.1.6 =
+* Fix: Better multiple image per catalog item support.
+* Fix: catablog-image CSS class reverted to stop upgrade bugs.
+* Fix: Default template reverted to stop upgrade bugs and new subimages template added.
+* Fix: Optimized next and previous item links in edit panel.
+* Fix: Long item descriptions are truncated in the admin list view.
+* Fix: Successful form submissions now forwards you to the appropriate url.
+* Fix: Lazy loaded thumbnail images in admin list view refined.
+* Fix: Better file upload validation and error messages.
+* New: List view now renders the description in html
+* New: Template drop down menus now lists all files in the directory.

 = 1.1.5 =
 * New: Added multiple image per catalog item support.
 * New: Thumbnail images in the admin list view are now lazy loaded.
 * New: Navigation controls in the admin edit panel.
 * Fix: Rendering thumbnail and fullsize images are now separate threads.

 = 1.1 =
 * New: Added CSV (comma separated values) support for importing and exporting catalog data.